harim1206/token-balance-checker/README.md

 Token Balance Checker

 ## Project Description
 Token Balance Checker is a UI to check token balances of a specified ERC20 Token and an Ethereum User Address.
+It is built with React, TypeScript, NextJS, SASS, Ethers.js, Jest, and React Testing Library

+The app utilizes Ethers.js to interact with the Ethereum blockchain to retrieve the token information.
+You can enter the ERC20 Token contract address manually, or select one from the select module that shows the 50 tokens with the highest market capitalization.

+As an example, try selecting 'Ethereum' from the select module, and enter `0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045` in the user address!

 ## Installation

 1. `npm install` - to install the npm packages
+2. `npm build` - to run the build command
-2. `npm start` - to run the development environment on localhost
+3. `npm dev` - to start the development environment
-3. `npm test` - to run the react test suites
+4. `npm test` - to run the react test suites

 ### Node version requirements